EpicMonopoly/EpicMonopoly.github.io/_docs/rule.md

 The new enterprisers’ initial cash depends on original initial cash and the largest amount of toal money enterprisers get from “Start Spot” so far.
 For example, the initial cash is \$1500, the largest amount of total money got from “Start Spot” is $600, so the enterpriser will get \$2100.

 ### Difficulty
+There are three difficulties:
 #### Easy
 Initial cash is $2000, the fluctuation of EF less than 5%.
 The original bonus when passing by “Start Spot” is \$250.
 The number of house and hotel are no limited.
 #### Norm
 Initial cash is $1500, the fluctuation of EF less than 10%.
 The original bonus when passing by “Start Spot” is \$200.
 The number of house and hotel are 32 and 12 respective.
 #### Hard
 Initial cash is $1000, the fluctuation of EF less than 15%.
-The original bonus when passing by “Start Spot” is $150.
+The original bonus when passing by “Start Spot” is \$150.
 The number of house and hotel are 26 and 8 respective.

 ### Chance
 Society Chest